Western Union Telegraph Building: Interior

 The original seventh floor, which contained the telegraph operating room, had dimensions of 145 by 70 ft and a ceiling of 23 ft.
 The seventh floor was largely free of obstructions, except for four iron columns on its eastern end, which supported the clock tower.
 It was also illuminated well, with more than forty windows on all sides in addition to gas lamps.
 There was a switchboard on the room's northern side, measuring 26 ft long, 5.5 ft wide, which carried three hundred telegraph wires in total.
 There were more than eighty mahogany operators' tables, each divided into four parts by glass partitions.
-The different genders worked in separated part of the room and were separated by a partition measuring 8 ft tall.
+The different genders worked in a separate part of the room and were separated by a partition measuring 8 ft tall.
 The seventh-floor operating room had a ceiling fresco that depicted the sky.

 The original eighth through tenth stories were used as employee rooms and storerooms.
 The eighth floor originally contained the bookkeeping department, operators' lunchrooms, the offices of the New York Associated Press, and a water tank with a capacity of 5000 gal.
 On the ninth floor were the kitchen, washing and drying rooms, refrigerators, and employee dining rooms.
 The tenth floor contained a message storeroom and another water tank.
 A flight of stairs ran from the tenth floor to the clock tower.

 When the original sixth through tenth stories were destroyed in 1890, they were replaced with four flat-roofed stories.
 The new sixth floor was turned into offices, while the operating rooms were split between the new seventh and eighth stories.
 The replacement operating rooms measured 75 by 200 ft and were lit by thirty-six large windows.
 The seventh story had a commercial news department as well.
 There were ten switchboards across the operating rooms.
 The new ninth story became a restaurant, kitchen, and servants' rooms.